Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 This was done on a Lenovo L14 with AMD Ryzen, 256 GB SSD and 24 GB RAM running Debian 12.
 Software used: Vagrant, VirtualBox, Salt.
 All these should work with any amd64 architecture Win/Mac/Linux.
 <br></br>

+## Quick walkthrough of the steps

+Download files

 ## Vagrantfile for two virtual hosts

 ### Creating the VM's with Vagrantfile